NamanVashishta/DevScope/README.md

 - **Org-Level Tagging:** Every record automatically carries the NYU team org tag plus `user_id` and `project_name`, so queries can scope to a squad or span the entire company.
 - **Project Discovery:** The `list_projects()` method queries distinct project names from MongoDB, enabling the Oracle UI to show projects that any team member has worked on, not just local sessions.

-### 3. Privacy Firewall
+### 4. Privacy Firewall
 - **Local Privacy Classifier:** `DEVSCOPE_PRIVACY_APPS` opt-out list halts capture before the frame is saved.
 - **Deep/Distracted Gate:** The Smart Extractor labels every frame with `deep_work_state` + `privacy_state`.
 Distracted frames have their screenshots scrubbed locally and never reach Mongo, Git context reports, or batch summaries.
 - **No Screenshots in the Cloud:** Only the structured JSON travels to Atlas; raw images remain local and expire with the ring buffer.
 - **Maker-First Controls:** We verify *Deep Work* before we verify *Upload*.

-### 4. Collaborative Surfaces
+### 5. Collaborative Surfaces
-- **Mission Control UI (`src/ui.py`):** PyQt dashboard for multi-session management, live logs, and git trigger status.
+- **Mission Control Tab (`src/ui.py`):** PyQt dashboard for multi-session management, live activity buffer, and status logs.
+Features collapsible cards, real-time buffer updates with debouncing, and comprehensive empty states.
+- **Stats & Reports Tab (`src/ui.py`):** Productivity analytics dashboard with data visualizations including activity timeline charts, deep work metrics, activity type distribution, top apps used, and alignment scores.
+Features refresh controls and auto-refresh functionality.
+All metrics are calculated from the current session's activity buffer.
-- **Oracle Tab (`src/oracle.py`):** Query-specific project or org-wide scope; Gemini summarizes the retrieved logs into natural language answers with intelligent formatting.
+- **Hive Mind Oracle Tab (`src/oracle.py`):** Query-specific project or org-wide scope; Gemini summarizes the retrieved logs into natural language answers with intelligent formatting.
 Features include: highlighted direct answers, section icons (📋 Summary, 👥 People, ⚠️ Risks, 🔔 Follow-Ups), smart section ordering (content-rich sections first), and automatic cleanup of duplicate/empty entries.
 The project dropdown automatically combines projects from your local sessions with projects discovered in MongoDB, so you can query work from any team member across the organization.
 - **Ghost Team Seeder (`scripts/ghost_team.py`):** Comprehensive seed data generator that creates realistic activity logs and session summaries for 7 team personas (Frontend, Backend, DevOps, Mobile, Data, Full-stack, QA).
 Generates 500-1000+ entries across 30 days with complete ActivityRecord fields including error codes, function targets, documentation URLs, and focus bounds.
 Includes session summaries matching batch.py format.